a. The presentation of each award is discretionary and is based solely on the judgment of the Ladder Steward, the Club Chairman and the CFI.

 David was CFI of SGC in 1957 when he emigrated to Canada where he remained active in gliding.

 Awarded for the Greatest Gain of Height.
-The minimum eligible gain of height is 10,000ft and preference will be given to flights within the UK.
+Preference will be given to flights within the UK.
 An eligible flight must be supported by barographic evidence validated by an Official Observer.

 The Harry – Harting Rosebowl – Ridge run.